marytanaelwriter/tech-portfolio/sample-1.md

 - The **Business Service Runbook Template**, and
 - The **Business Service Runbook Creation Tracker**.

 You will go through the available documents with the tracker in mind.
 You will also have to update the tracker as you review the documents.
-For more information, refer to [Appendix A: Runbook Creation Tracker]().
+For more information, refer to [Appendix A: Business Service Runbook Creation Tracker](#appendix-a-business-service-runbook-creation-tracker).

 1. Gather and organize all the documentation and reference materials you have obtained.
 2. Review the obtained documents, the latest versions of the business service runbook template, and the runbook creation tracker.